 Christmas Bird Count

 Running from December 14th to January 5th, the counts contribute to community science and are open to everyone.

-Each year, Ontario Nature member groups organize bird counts in their communities across Ontario as part of their holiday traditions.
-A festive holiday tradition for 120 years, the annual Christmas Bird Counts (CBCs) welcome birders of all skill levels.
+Each year, Ontario Nature member groups organize bird counts in their communities across Ontario as part of holiday traditions.
+A festive holiday tradition, the annual Christmas Bird Counts (CBCs) welcome birders of all skill levels to these free events.

-CBCs bring citizen scientists around the world to count as many different species, and individuals of those species as possible over the course of a single day within a 24-kilometre diameter circle.
+CBCs bring community scientists around the western hemisphere to count as many different species, and individuals of those species as possible over the course of a single day within a 24-kilometre diameter circle.

 Join a bird count in your area this holiday season to contribute to bird research in North America.

-The data collected help researchers and conservation organizations study the long-term abundance and ranges of birds across North America.
+The data collected help researchers and conservation groups study the long-term abundance and ranges of birds across North America.
 Armed with one of the world’s largest sets of wildlife data, groups like Ontario Nature can effectively run and evaluate conservation activities.